shiva-shiva/shiva-shiva/Readme.md

 #### Gist about me:

 - 🔭 I'm Currently working on something cool.
-- 🌱 I’m currently learning everything.🤣
+- 🌱 I’m currently learning everything.
 - 👯 I’m  always looking for challenging opportunities ahead.
 - 🥅 2021 Goals: Enhance my skill set.
 - 📭 How to reach me: <a href="https://www.linkedin.com/in/shivasabokdast/" target="_blank">Let's get in touch!</a>